haltu/muuri/README.md

         * When `true` the items are aligned from right to left.
       * `alignBottom` (type: *boolean*, default: `false`)
         * When `true` the items are aligned from the bottom up.
-      * `forceOrder` (type: *boolean*, default: `false`)
+      * `fillGaps` (type: *boolean*, default: `false`)
-        * When `true` the items are forced to be visually in order, meaning that the following condition will be always true when calculating the layout: `nextItem.top > prevItem.top || (nextItem.top === prevItem.top && nextItem.left > prevItem.left)`.
-By default this is false, which means that every item is blindly placed to the first available slot without cosidering where the previous item was placed, which means that the visual order of the items is not guaranteed.
+        * When `true` the algorithm goes through every item in order and places each item to the first available free slot, even if the slot happens to be visually *before* the previous element's slot.
+Practically this means that the items might not end up visually in order, but there will be less gaps in the grid.
+By default this options is `false` which basically means that the following condition will be always true when calculating the layout: `nextItem.top > prevItem.top || (nextItem.top === prevItem.top && nextItem.left > prevItem.left)`.
+This also means that the items will be visually in order.
 * **`layoutOnResize`** &nbsp;&mdash;&nbsp; *null / number*
   * Default value: `100`.
   * Should Muuri automatically trigger layout on window resize?
 Set to `null` to disable.
 When a number (`0` or greater) is provided Muuri will automatically trigger layout when window is resized.
 The provided number equals to the amount of time (in milliseconds) that is waited before the layout is triggered after each resize event.
 The layout method is wrapped in a debouned function in order to avoid unnecessary layout calls.